 • You will be able to build a good relationship with your suppliers or prospective suppliers

-• You will stand a better chance of attracting new customers as they will know that your business is reliable
+• You will stand a better chance of attracting new customers, as they will know that your business is reliable

-How to Improve Your Business Credit Score:
+How to Improve Your Company Credit Score

 Being on time with your payments

-Although “prices of essentials like food have risen at their fastest rate in 45 years.”
-(Eventura), according to Eventura’s Business Advice, credit referencing agencies will still need to look into your payment history to find out whether or not you pay on time.
+Although “prices of essentials like food have risen at their fastest rate in 45 years” (Eventura), according to Eventura’s Business Advice, credit referencing agencies will still need to look into your payment history to find out whether or not you pay on time.

 Have enough money in your account